DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 </script>
 ```

-- Then, to load the data into the list we apply the [](../data_collection/api/datacollection_parse_method.md/) method of DataCollection:
+- Then, to load the prepared data into the list we apply the [](../data_collection/api/datacollection_parse_method.md/) method of DataCollection:

 ```js
 list.data.parse(data);